Quincy College

 Quincy College (QC) is a public community college in Quincy, Massachusetts.
-It is an open admission commuter school that offers associate degrees, bachelor degrees, and certificate programs.
-It was founded in 1958 and enrolls approximately 4,500 students at campuses in Quincy and Plymouth, Massachusetts.
+It is an open admission school that offers associate degrees, bachelor degrees, and certificate programs.
+It was founded in 1958 and enrolls approximately 3,500 students at campuses in Quincy and Plymouth, Massachusetts.

 History

 During the mid-1950s, demand for higher education on the South Shore, and Quincy in particular, led to the creation of the Citizen's Committee appointed to study the feasibility of establishing a community college.
 This committee recommended that a community college should exist and as early as 1956, the first college-level courses were offered.

 The school's first classes were offered at the Coddington Elementary School in 1956 as College Courses, Inc., after a committee was created to establish a new community college and Timothy L. Smith, historian and professor at the Eastern Nazarene College (ENC), was named its first director.
 It was sponsored by the Quincy School Department and used faculty from Eastern Nazarene.
 Another ENC history professor, Charles W. Akers, became its first full-time director and transformed it into a junior college in 1958, naming it Quincy Junior College (QJC) when it was first given power to grant associate's degrees in the Commonwealth of Massachusetts.

-In May 1957, College Courses, Inc., a non-profit charitable organization, was formed to help further higher education on the South Shore.
+In May 1958, College Courses, Inc., a non-profit charitable organization, was formed to help further higher education on the South Shore.
 In the fall of that same year, the first freshman class began at what would later be known as Quincy College.

 Less than five years later, Quincy College was empowered to award the Associate in Arts and the Associate in Science degrees.
 Quincy College is accredited by the New England Commission of Higher Education.

 Quincy College is one of the last municipally owned colleges in the USA.
 In 1991, the school founded the Plymouth campus located thirty minutes south of Quincy in downtown Plymouth, Massachusetts.

-In January 2022, the college began offering a bachelors degree in Business Management.
+Bachelor of Science degree

-Nursing program shut down and resignation of President Peter Tsaffaras
+In January 2022, Quincy College began offering bachelor of science degrees in Business Management, Psychology, and Computer Science.
+Quincy College is the only traditional two-year Massachusetts college to offer a four-year degree.
+Enrolling in Quincy College does not require using the Common App but rather its own online application.
+Financial aid and scholarships are also available.